Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 - Telling the complete architectural history of every doorknob

-- Showing them storage closets they’ll never use
+- Showing them storage closets they will never use

 - Making them meet every staff member on duty